Toyota: History of Toyota BEVs

-In April 2021, Toyota revealed the bZ4X, an electric crossover SUV that will be the first vehicle built on a dedicated electric platform called e-TNGA when it goes on sale in mid-2022.
-It is the first model of the bZ ("beyond Zero") series of battery electric vehicles.
+In April 2021, Toyota revealed the bZ4X, an electric crossover SUV that was the first vehicle built on their dedicated electric platform named e-TNGA.
+It went on sale in mid-2022.
+It was the first model of the bZ ("beyond Zero") series of battery electric vehicles.
 The company has also stated that there will be seven "bZ" models to be launched globally out of 15 BEV models by 2025.